 Crushing your campaign requires more effort from you than that.
-And frankly, those who are most successful with their crowdfunding project, not only builds an email list, but nurtures that list and builds an actual community.
+And frankly, those who are most successful with their crowdfunding project, not only build an email list but nurture that list and builds an actual community.

 Here, we’ll talk about how to excite your Kickstarter audience with a free tool already at your disposal: Facebook Groups.

 An Introduction to Facebook Groups

 We as people tend to gravitate towards what we love to do and who we want to be around.
 Back then, people used to mill about in taverns or coffee shops to chat.
 With the internet, people started to frequent online forums and message boards to talk about what they care about.
 Now, it’s all happening within Facebook Groups.
 They’re topic-based online groups that draw in like-minded people.
 In a way, think of Facebook Groups as forums hosted within Facebook.